Register for a Seminar Today to Find Answers to Your Questions

 Maybe now is the time to consider weight-loss surgery for you or a family member.
 Darren Soong, MD (pictured), a longtime surgeon with the Surgical Weight Control Center, says most people have similar questions surrounding surgery:

 - What about the loose skin?
 Will I look like a Shar-Pei dog?

 - Can I drink alcohol and carbonated beverages?
 Can I smoke marijuana?

 The answers, Dr. Soong says, are readily answered at any of the free seminars offered regularly at their office.
 An online seminar is also available.

-All surgeries are performed by Dr. Soong, James Atkinson, MD, or Mark Leduc, MD, at Desert Springs Hospital, which features a fully accredited Bariatric Center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
-The bariatric team at Desert Springs Hospital offers support through the entire weight-loss surgery process, from preoperative education to postoperative support.
+All surgeries are performed by Dr. Soong, James Atkinson, MD, or Mark Leduc, MD, at Spring Valley Hospital, which features a fully accredited Bariatric Center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
+The bariatric team at Spring Valley Hospital offers support through the entire weight-loss surgery process, from preoperative education to postoperative support.